Healing in the Atonement

 I've known great bible teachers with much faith, who have endured lives of pain and repeated surgery and then died at the height of their service to God.

-I think that people with a specific "gift of healing" may not still be around today.
-I can't say I've ever come across, or heard of anyone, who demonstrably has such a gift.
+I think that people with a specific "gift of healing" may still be around today, but I can't say I personally have ever come across, or heard of anyone, who demonstrably has such a gift.

 But I've also had dozens of prayers miraculously answered in my own life in such a way that I KNOW God hears the cry of a broken and desperate heart.